termux/termux-tasker/README.md

 ### Plugin Configuration

 The plugin configuration activity can be started by plugin host apps to configure the plugin to define what commands should be run and in which mode.

-Currently, there are 3 text fields, the `Executable`, `Arguments` and `Working directory path` fields and a `Execute in a terminal session` toggle.
-The text fields support plugin host app local variables (all lowercase) like `%executable`, `%arguments` or `%workdir`, you may use multiple variables in a single field.
+The text fields support plugin host app local variables (all lowercase) like `%executable`, `%arguments`, `%workdir`, `%stdin`, etc and you may use multiple variables in a single field.

 #### `Executable`

-The `Executable` field defines the executable that needs to be run.
+The `Executable` text field defines the executable that needs to be run.
 It can either be set to a file in `~/.termux/tasker/` directory or to an absolute path if `allow-external-apps` property is set to `true` (check [Setup Instructions](#Setup-Instructions)).
 Absolute paths can be like `/data/data/com.termux/files/usr/bin/bash`.
 The `$PREFIX/` and `~/` prefixes are also supported, like `$PREFIX/bin/bash` or `~/some-script`.

 Execute permissions will automatically be set for the executable file if it exists inside the `~/.termux/tasker/` directory when the plugin action is run.
 It is the user's responsibility to set read and execute permissions for the executable file if it exists outside the `~/.termux/tasker/` directory.
 That can be done by running the command `chmod 700 "/path/to/executable"` from a terminal session before running the plugin action.

 #### `Arguments`

-The `Arguments` field defines the argument that will be passed to the executable.
+The `Arguments` text field defines the argument that will be passed to the executable.
 For `Termux:Tasker` version `>= 0.5`, arguments will be processed just like there are if commands are run in a shell like bourne shell.
 It uses [ArgumentTokenizer](https://sourceforge.net/p/drjava/git_repo/ci/master/tree/drjava/src/edu/rice/cs/util/ArgumentTokenizer.java) to parse the arguments string.

 Arguemnts are split on whitespaces unless quoted with single or double quotes.
 Double quotes and backslashes can be escaped with backslashes in arguments surrounded with double quotes.